 Sable Mountain Lodge: Our full report

 The 8 fairly simple stone bandas, and 5 slightly more luxurious tented bandas are spread across quite a large, hilly site.
-This results in a bit of a walk to get to them, sometimes up and down a bit, but plenty of privacy.
-Two of the tents are honeymoon suites; these are larger with open fronts, outside showers and better views.
+This means there is a bit of a walk to get to them, but offers plenty of privacy.
+Two of the tents are honeymoon suites, which are larger with open fronts, outside showers and better views.
 All the rooms have mosquito nets over the beds, 24-hour electricity, and an en-suite bathroom, with a hot shower and toilet.